andydlindsay/oct14-w10d2/README.md

 - Certify that your code behaves as expected
 - Ensure reliability
 - Ensure stability
-- In Rails it usually mean testing the models and business logic in general
+- In Rails it usually means testing the models and business logic in general

 **Disadvantages:**